 Applications are accepted and selections made at your middle school.
 Selection criteria are based on grades, teacher recommendations and student interest in science.
 If you are a hard worker, a problem solver, and have a desire to expand your knowledge of science careers, STT may be for you!

-For more information on 2021-2022 STT Application process, contact your school's STT Liaison.
+For more information on the 2023-2024 STT application process, contact your school's STT liaison.

 What former STT students say about the program.